Mobilpadde/NRAW.js/README.md

     // Some super awesome code
 })
 ```
 Pretty cool, 'eh?
 "But what if I want to see seven of my liked posts and comments?" - That's super easy too!
-Simply use the `login`-function and the`liked`-[filter][3]:
+Simply use the `login`-function and the `liked`-[filter][2]:
 ```javascript
 Reddit.login(user, pass).user("Mobilpadde").liked().limit(7).exec(function(data){
     // Some super awesome code